in Webster TX

 There are various ways a tooth can become infected.
 Deep decay, when a tooth has not been attended to, is the main reason.
 But decay can also form from a deep crack, plus repeated dental procedures and trauma can trigger a process where decay forms.
 Once decay has entered the pulp, however, the tooth has two options: extraction or a root canal.
 A root canal can save the natural tooth by eliminating the infection, cleaning out the tooth, and placing a crown on it.

-Who can benefit from a root canal?
+benefit Of a root canal

 When the infection reaches the pulp of the tooth things can get ugly.
 Here are the symptoms associated with an infected tooth needing a root canal: